nasghar18/oh-viz/OH_DT_Doc.rst

 DataTables can be manipulated to have multiple tables on a page with different sizes and features, all coming from different data sources.

-More information on how to further use DataTables can be found on the DataTables website.
+More information on how to further use DataTables can be found on the `DataTables website <https://datatables.net/>`_ .